ergoplatform/ergo/papers/emission.md

 Updated Emission Details
 ------------------------

-With the updated emission schedule from above, re-emission would be enough for
+With the updated emission schedule from above, re-emission (with 3 ERG re-emission reward per block) would be enough for 4,566,336 blocks (approx. 17.38 years).

 General Design
 --------------

-Emission in Ergo is done via a contract, which is existing since before genesis block.
+Emission in Ergo is done via a contract, which is existing since before genesis block (pre-genesis state).
 Changing emission then in an elegant way is tricky.

 This EIP is proposing to use existing contract in combination with checks done in the core protocol which are mandatory only for mining nodes.
-Non-updated nodes will successfully validate blocks which are valid for the new nodes (both checking and not checking new rules) after activation of the new rules.
+Non-updated nodes will successfully validate all transactions which are valid for the new nodes (both checking and not checking new rules), after activation of the new rules.
 Thus this change is soft-fork.

 This EIP offers following procedure for that: